 Step by step piano moving

 The date is set.
-You got the equipment and made a fool-proof plan.
-The “bribe” went thorough, and your friends are there to help.
+You got the equipment and made a foolproof plan.
+The “bribe” went through, and your friends are there to help.
 Excellent!
 Now it’s time for some hard work.

 #1 Secure the keyboard

 A keyboard is quite fragile and easy to damage during transport.
 Therefore, the first order of business is to secure it.

 - If possible, close and lock the keyboard lid.
 If the lid doesn’t have the lock, you’ll need to secure it in place with blankets and packing tape.

 Important note: DO NOT let the tape touch any part of the piano.
 It can leave marks that are a pain to remove, at best.
 The worst-case – tape will damage the finish of your precious instrument.

 - Use the screwdriver to carefully remove the lid.

 - Wrap it in blankets and secure them in place with packing tape.
 Use professional’s packing tips for the best results.

 - Move the lid to a safe place, and out of the way.